Do you have pregnancy diabetes? Take a look at our tips for managing this condition.

 - Eat small meals often

-Avoiding long gaps in between meals and focus on three main meals a day.
+Avoiding long gaps in between meals and focus on three main meals a day if you have pregnancy diabetes.
 This will help you control your appetite and blood glucose levels.
 Ensure you are including lots of protein (fish, eggs, meat, beans etc) at each meal to keep you fuller for longer.

 Physical activity that raises your heart rate also lowers your blood glucose level, so regular exercise such as swimming, brisk walking or yoga can be an effective way to manage gestational diabetes.
 Aim for 150 minutes a week in 30 minute sessions.